 Then behind the scenes reports of reshoots, rewrites, and a director being quietly pushed aside earned the film the dreaded “troubled production” label.
 Sigh.
 This was always going to be a stop-gap to tide us over between Force Awakens and Last Jedi, but couldn’t it at least be a good stop-gap?

 Imagine my surprise when Rogue One blew me away.
 It still does now.
 Those who understandably bemoan the Disney-ification of Star Wars tend not to give Rogue One enough credit for just how dark it is.
-Not only does it concern itself with the personal (Jyn losing her parents) and psychological (Cassian losing his soul for the Rebellion) cost of war in a way no Star Wars ever has before, it also drops the hammer in the most brutal way possible.
-Everyone dies!
+Not only does it concern itself with the personal (Jyn losing her parents) and psychological (Cassian losing his soul for the Rebellion) cost of war in a way no Star Wars ever has before, it also drops the hammer in the most brutal way possible: everyone dies!
 Literally everyone, other than the various cameoing characters from New Hope.
-Moreover, Rogue One shows us just how close the Rebels were to defeat, breathlessly taking us right up to the moment that Darth’s very big Empire ship chased after the Rebel’s comparatively tiny ship in Hope’s iconic opening.
+Moreover, Rogue One shows us just how close the Rebels were to defeat, breathlessly taking us right up to the moment that Darth’s big ass ship chased after the Rebel’s comparatively tiny ship in Hope’s iconic opening.

 Could Disney have done something more interesting with its first Star Wars spin-off?
 Sure.
 We didn’t actually have to revisit this particular part of the saga.
 A universe as vast as Star Wars doesn’t need to keep coming back to Darth Vader.
-However, after the damage done by the prequels returning Darth to a bogeyman figure seen sparingly, but effectively actually restores a lot of his power as a cinematic villain.
+However, after the damage done by the prequels returning Darth to a bogeyman figure seen sparingly actually restores a lot of his power as a cinematic villain.